mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

 2) On your _online node host_ computer:

    * Insert the file transfer USB device.
-   * Send the transaction file to the person whom you want to send MWC.
+   * Send the Slatepack content to the person whom you want to send MWC.
 This is by whatever means you have agreed upon for exchanging files with the receiver.
-   * Wait for the signed transaction file to be returned from the receiver.
+   * Wait for the signed Slatepack to be returned from the receiver.
-      * Save the signed transaction file to the file transfer USB device.
+      * Save the response Slatepack to the file transfer USB device.
       * Eject the file transfer USB device

 3) On your _cold wallet host_ computer:

    * Insert the file transfer USB device
    * Select the _Finalize_ icon in the left hand menu bar of the cold wallet.
-   * Click _Upload a File_
+   * Copy paste the response Slatepack that is stored on your USB drive.

      <img src="cold_wallet_images/finalize1.png" max-width="300" height="300"/>
    * In the _Finalize Transaction_ screen that appears:
       * Note the location of the file in the _Result location_.
 This is the file that contains the slate that needs to be broadcast to the network so it can be recorded in the blockchain.
       * Click _Finalize_